-Keeping busy while our adult only touring parks are closed
+Keeping busy while our touring parks are closed

 The Easter holiday usually marks the start of the touring and camping season.
 But with everyone avoiding non-essential travel due to Covid-19, this year has been unlike any other.
 Our caravan parks and campsites were completely empty when they’re usually booked out!

 Being closed doesn’t mean there isn’t anything to do.
 Touring parks require a great deal of upkeep and maintenance – even without guests!
 So here’s a quick whizz round some of our parks’ social media posts to see how they’re keeping busy during lockdown, plus some some rare and stunning photos of empty parks in the spring sunshine.